Hamilton County Tennessee assistance programs.

 Rivermont Presbyterian - (423) 877-8527 May have gas money and free food.

 Click here to get the phone numbers and addresses of additional food pantries in the Hamilton County TN region.
+As there are holiday meals, soup kitchens, SNAP applications and more.
+Continue with free food pantries in Hamilton County TN.

 Free legal aid in Chattanooga and Hamilton County TN